gmyers92108/gmyers92108/README.md

 - 👋 Hi, I’m @gmyers92108
-- 👀 I’m interested in ...security
+- 👀 I’m interested in ... human sexualaty
-- 🌱 I’m currently learning ...android
+- 🌱 I’m currently learning ...cunnilingus
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...6195003338